bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 frameworks.

 Note, Neovim's inbuilt terminal is extremely well integrated with *vim-test*.
-The above *has neovim* configuration will run tests in a split terminal window unlike Vim which will shell-out to the system.
+The above `has neovim` configuration will run tests in a split terminal window unlike Vim which will shell-out to the system.

 Tim Pope Plugins
 ================

 A special mention should given to [Tim Pope](https://github.com/tpope) who has crafted some of Vim's most useful plugins.
+He deserves a place in the Vim hall of fame alongside Bram Moolenaar himself.

 Abolish
 -------